Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

 \subsection{The Rerandomization Design}

-Assigning each individual to treatment by an independent fair coin flip we will term a \emph{the Bernoulli Trial} \citep[Chapter 4.2]{Imbens2015}.
-In the Bernoulli Trial, all assignments are independent and thus $\bSigmaw = \I_n$ where the latter notation indicates the $n \times n$ identity matrix.
-Any other design is termed a \emph{restricted randomization} because the permissible allocations are restricted to a subset of all possible allocations.
-A very weak restriction is that of forced balance.
-If each forced balance allocation is equally likely, we term this as the \emph{balanced completely randomized design} (BCRD) as in \citet{Wu1981}.
-Here, there is a slight, but vanishing negative covariance between the assignments and thus the off-diagonal elements of $\bSigmaw$ are all $-\oneover{n-1}$.

-However, there is a large problem with employing bernoulli or BCRD assignments that was identified at the outset: under some unlucky random assignments there are unluckily large differences in the distribution of observed covariates between the two groups.
-Running the experiment under a particular unlucky assignment is destructive to both perspectives.
-This can be seen in our simple model of Equation~\ref{eq:simple_model}, the estimator features an additive $B_x$ term.
-In the population model perspective, the MSE of $\betaThatDiffMeans$ suffers an additive penalty of $B^2_x$ and the MSE of $\betaThatLinRegr$ suffers a multiplicative penalty of $(1 - B^2_x)^{-1}$ derived from the specific unlucky assignment (see Table~\ref{tab:pop_model_estimators}).
-In the randomization model perspective, the MSE of $\betaThatDiffMeans$ suffers an additive penalty of $\oneover{n^2}\expesub{\w}{B^2_x}$ and the approximate MSE of $\betaThatLinRegr$ also suffers an additive penalty but it is more difficult to see as it is buried in the quartic form $\expesub{\w}{B^2_x B^2_z}$ (see Table~\ref{tab:rand_model_estimators}).
-These penalties are due to the presence of many unlucky assignment\emph{s} in $\allocspace$.

-Thus, in the randomization model, the MSE for both estimators can be diminished if these unlucky assignments are eliminated from $\allocspace$, the main reason restricted randomization has been employed for the past 100 years.
-An algorithm that eliminates such $\w$'s can go as follows.
-(1) Realize a $\w$ from BCRD and measure $B^2_x$ (2) If this $B^2_x$ is less than a predetermined threshold $a$, then retain $\w$ and run the experiment otherwise return to step (1).
+We denote the imbalance in $x$ as $B_x := \w^\top \x / (n / 2) = \xbar_T - \xbar_C$.
+A naive restricted design that eliminates poor $\w$'s goes as follows.
+(1) Realize a $\w$ from BCRD and measure $B^2_x$ and (2) if this $B^2_x$ is less than a predetermined threshold $a$, then retain $\w$ and run the experiment otherwise return to step (1).
 Here, the variance-covariance matrix of the strategy $W$ will be dependent on both $\x$ and threshold $a$.

-This \emph{rerandomization} procedure is not new. \citet[page 366]{Student1938} wrote that after an unlucky, highly imbalanced randomization, \qu{it would be pedantic to [run the experiment] with [an assignment] known beforehand to be likely to lead to a misleading conclusion}.
-His solution is for \qu{common sense [to prevail] and chance [be] invoked a second time}.
-Although this rerandomization design is classic, it has been rigorously investigated only recently \citep{Morgan2012}.